-Music festival appearances include York Early Music Festival (twice), Lufthansa Festival of Baroque Music, Brighton Early Music Festival (BREMF) (twice), Festival van Vlaanderen-Antwerpen (AMUZ), Royal Greenwich International Early Music Festival and Exhibition (twice), London Handel Festival, Oxford Early Music Festival, Wilderness Festival, Clifton International Festival, Turl Street Arts Festival & Freemantle Music and Arts Festival.
+Music festival appearances include York Early Music Festival (twice), Lufthansa Festival of Baroque Music, Brighton Early Music Festival (BREMF) (twice), Festival van Vlaanderen-Antwerpen (AMUZ), Rheingau Musik Festival, Royal Greenwich International Early Music Festival and Exhibition (four times, including two solo appearances), London Handel Festival, Oxford Early Music Festival (twice), Wilderness Festival, Latitude Festival, Clifton International Festival, Turl Street Arts Festival, Purbeck Arts Week, Conwy Classical Music Festival, Ryedale Festival, Mayfield Festival, Shore to Shore Festival (REEP), JAM on the Marsh, Arundel Festival & Freemantle Music and Arts Festival (two solo appearances).

 Richard is an experienced recorder, guitar, piano and academic music tutor, tutoring up to A-Level, and also tutoring ABRSM theory grades.
-He has taught lute seminars and masterclasses involving members of the student community both at Trinity Laban Conservatoire of Music & Dance and the University of Chichester.
+He has taught lute seminars and masterclasses involving members of the student community both at Trinity Laban Conservatoire of Music & Dance, Leeds College of Music and the University of Chichester.
 He was also made a tutor on the NWEMF's summer school at the age of 17.
 Additionally, Richard has conducting and piano accompanimental experience, once directing a staged performance of Handel's 'The Choice of Hercules', and co-directing the Heanor Community Choir and Full House Orchestra.